MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/python/kusto-python-client-library.md

 ---
 # Azure Data Explorer Python SDK

-Azure Data Explorer *Kusto Python Client* library provides the capability to query Azure Data Explorer clusters using Python.
-It is Python 2.x/3.x compatible and supports all data types using the familiar Python DB API interface.
+Azure Data Explorer *Kusto Python Client* library lets you query Azure Data Explorer clusters using Python.
+It is Python 2.x/3.x compatible, and supports all data types using the Python DB API interface.

-It's possible to use the library, for instance, from [Jupyter Notebooks](https://jupyter.org/) which are attached to Spark clusters, including, but not exclusively, [Azure Databricks](https://azure.microsoft.com/services/databricks/) instances.
+You can use the library, for example, from [Jupyter Notebooks](https://jupyter.org/) that are attached to Spark clusters, including, but not exclusively, [Azure Databricks](https://azure.microsoft.com/services/databricks/) instances.

-*Kusto Python Ingest Client* is a python library that allows to send data to Azure Data Explorer service - i.e. ingest data.
+*Kusto Python Ingest Client* is a python library that lets you send ingest data to Azure Data Explorer service.

+## Next steps

 * [How to install the package](https://github.com/Azure/azure-kusto-python#install)